Brigid The Girl From County Clare

 Like making lace – she pieces together a new life from a single thread of hope

-Brigid is torn.
+Eighteen-year-old Brigid faces an unimaginable choice.
 If she stays in her beloved Ireland, she is another mouth to feed in a land plagued by starvation and poverty.
 If she leaves, she will never see her family again.
 But leave she must.
 There is not enough food.

 A new start in New Zealand offers hope – until the day she encounters the man who seeks her downfall.